joseph-x-li/old-website-2/content/en/blog/3_2022newyear.md

  - `Python`: Big year for Python.
 Pystreaming, warehouse-robots, IBM internship, and a few other side projects.

 ### Habits
  - I stopped using my phone while in bed right after I got back on campus.
 It was like quitting cold turkey.
-I decided it was a horrible practice that had to end immediately.
+I decided it was a horrible practice so I suddenly decided to stop.
  - I didn't really set any concrete goals to hit by the end of 2021, so there's not much else to say here.
 Being at home most of the year due to COVID lulled me back into being a lazy highschooler.
 Having my nagging parents around didn't help either.
 But I was able to bike a lot, so let's be grateful for that.

 ## Goals for 2022